mozilla/burnham/application/README.md

 `burnham`.
 It will print logs from all containers to stdout, the log of `platform` should show the received pings.
 The `burnham` containers will exit automatically, you can stop the platform with Ctrl-C.

-## Community

-Please check out the [good first issue][good first issue] label for tasks, that are good candidates for your first contribution to **burnham**.
-Your contributions are greatly appreciated!
-Every little bit helps, and credit will always be given! 👍

-Please note that **burnham** is released with a [Contributor Code of Conduct][code of conduct].
-By participating in this project you agree to abide by its terms.

-## License

-Distributed under the terms of the [Mozilla Public License 2.0][license], **burnham** is free and open source software.

 [Glean]: https://mozilla.github.io/glean/book/index.html
 [PyPI]: https://pypi.org/project/burnham/